Important Job Skills for Welders

 Your physical abilities can help make you more attractive to employers.
 Specifically, you'll need to be able to lift, bend, twist, and stoop to put together or dismantle large objects such as automobiles and aircraft.
-You’ll also need to hold a torch in place for long periods of time, so you will need steady hands.
+You’ll also need steady hands and grip to hold a torch in place for long periods of time.

 Welding is a physical job, but administrative tasks are part of the profession as well.
-Welders need to be able to document their work, have good organizational skills, and conduct inventory of supplies and order them.
+Welders need to be able to document their work, have good organizational skills, and maintain inventory, ordering more supplies when necessary.
 Welders also need to be able to plan and manage projects.
-This might involve working alone, or working effectively with a team.
+This might involve working alone or working effectively with a team.

 Technology and Tools

 Welders should be able to clamp broken metal pieces together and melt and apply solder along adjoining edges of work pieces.
-They should also be able to monitor the quality of welds and components, repair leaks, and select and use grinders and other metal finishers.
+They should also be able to monitor the quality of welds and components, repair leaks, and use grinders or other metal finishers.
 Moreover, welders should be able to set up fixtures and machine tools and test coils for air leaks.